HiggstonRainbird/AoC-2021/README.md

 I had dallied, of course,
 With the Circle of Mohr's,
-And with rubber had had a flirtation.
+And with chemistry had a flirtation.
 But I dodged every hook
 'Till I picked up a book:
 "Painter-Coleman: Polymerization".